LucasDelfino92/morrowindsharp/modlist.md

 The following mods require additional MGE XE configuration after installation to work as intended.
 Read the mod pages carefully.

-- [**Distant Mournhold**](https://www.nexusmods.com/morrowind/mods/43255/?) by EnvyDeveloper: adds distant buildings to Mournhold, so you can see the temple from almost any part of the city.
 - [**Remiros' Groundcover**](https://www.nexusmods.com/morrowind/mods/46733) by Remiros, vtastek, and Hrnchamd: adds groundcover to almost all regions.
   - MO2 will install this mod as a BAIN package.
 Tick the following options and click **OK**:
     - **00 Core**
     - **04b Thicker Grass**
-- [**Shattered Stones - An Earthquake Mod**](https://www.nexusmods.com/morrowind/mods/45105) by Greatness7, R-Zero, and vtastek: adds recurring earthquakes to certain volcanically active regions of Vvardenfell.
-The quakes are implemented strictly for atmospheric purposes and should not directly affect gameplay or conflict with any other mods.

 ## AUDIO